Check Your Eligibility

-One Grant per Year: The organization has not received a grant from North Star Fund for at least eight months (except Rapid Response grants, Special Initiative grants, or donor-advised grants).
+One Grant per Year: The organization has not received a grant from North Star Fund for at least eight months (excluding Rapid Response grants, Special Initiative grants, or donor-advised grants).

-No More Than Six Continuous Years of Funding: North Star Fund welcomes renewal applications from current grantees for up to six continuous years.
+No More Than Six Continuous Years of Funding: North Star Fund welcomes applications from current grantees for up to six continuous years.
 After six years, we ask grantees to take a one-year break before re-applying.
-Grantees are eligible to re-apply after this one-year break provided that they have secured additional funding sources.
+Grantees are eligible to re-apply after this one-year break provided that they have secured funding sources in addition to North Star Fund’s support.
 We make an exception if an applicant applies to a different grant category and is successful (e.g. a current Grassroots Action grantee seeking a Movement Leadership grant).